SECURITIES AND EXCHANGE COMMISSION

 Item 2.02.
 Results of Operations and Financial Condition.

-On October 7, 2020, Pacira BioSciences, Inc. issued a press release announcing its preliminary unaudited revenue for the month and quarter ended September 30, 2020.
-The full text of the press release issued in connection with the announcement is furnished as Exhibit 99.1 to this Current Report on Form 8-K.
+On September 15, 2021, Pacira BioSciences, Inc. issued a press release announcing its preliminary unaudited revenue for the month ended August 31, 2021.
+The full text of the press release is furnished as Exhibit 99.1 to this Current Report on Form 8-K.

 The information in this Item 2.02 and Exhibit 99.1 attached hereto shall not be deemed “filed” for purposes of Section 18 of the Securities Exchange Act of 1934, as amended (the “Exchange Act”), or otherwise subject to the liabilities of that section, nor shall it be deemed incorporated by reference in any filing under the Securities Act of 1933, as amended, or the Exchange Act, except as expressly set forth by specific reference in such a filing.